-- · sysSystemUp The access point is up and running. - sysSystemDown The access point is about to shutdown and reboot. - sysRadiusServerChanged The access point has changed from the primary RADIUS server to the secondary, or from the secondary to the primary. - sysConfigFileVersionChanged The access point's configuration file has been changed. - dot11StationAssociation A client station has successfully associated with the access point. - dot11StationReAssociation A client station has successfully re-associated with the access point. - dot11StationAuthentication A client station has been successfully authenticated. - dot11StationRequestFail A client station has failed association, re-association, or authentication - · dot11InterfaceBFail The 802.11b interface has failed. - dot1xMacAddrAuthSuccess A client station has successfully authenticated its MAC address with the RADIUS server. - dot1xMacAddrAuthFail A client station has failed MAC address authentication with the RADIUS server. - dot1xAuthNotInitiated A client station did not initiate 802.1X authentication. - dot1xAuthSuccess A 802.1X client station has been successfully authenticated by the RADIUS server. - dot1xAuthFail A 802.1X client station has failed RADIUS authentication. - dot1xSuppAuthenticated A supplicant station has been successfully authenticated by the RADIUS server - localMacAddrAuthSuccess A client station has successfully authenticated its MAC address with the local database on the access point. - localMacAddrAuthFail A client station has failed authentication with the local MAC address database on the access point. - iappStationRoamedFrom A client station has roamed from another access point (identified by its IP address). - iappStationRoamedTo A client station has roamed to another access point (identified by its IP address). - iappContextDataSent A client station's Context Data has been sent to another access point with which the station has associated. - sntpServerFail The access point has failed to set the time from the configured SNTP server. - wirelessExternalAntenna An external antenna has been enabled. - dot11WirelessStationDeauthenticate A client station has de-authenticated from the network. - dot11StationDisassociate A client station no longer associates with the network.
+- sysSystemUp The access point is up and running. - · sysSystemDown The access point is about to shutdown and reboot. - sysRadiusServerChanged The access point has changed from the primary RADIUS server to the secondary, or from the secondary to the primary. - sysConfigFileVersionChanged The access point's configuration file has been changed. - dot11StationAssociation A client station has successfully associated with the access point. - dot11StationReAssociation A client station has successfully re-associated with the access point. - dot11StationAuthentication A client station has been successfully authenticated. - dot11StationRequestFail A client station has failed association, re-association, or authentication. - dot11InterfaceBFail The 802.11b interface has failed. - dot11InterfaceAGFail The 802.11a or 802.11g interface has failed. - dot1xMacAddrAuthSuccess A client station has successfully authenticated its MAC address with the RADIUS server.

-- dot11StationAuthenticateFail A client station has tried and failed to authenticate to the network. - Enable All Traps Click the button to enable all the available traps. - Disable All Traps Click the button to disable all the available traps.
+- dot1xMacAddrAuthFail A client station has failed MAC address authentication with the RADIUS server. - dot1xAuthNotInitiated A client station did not initiate 802.1X authentication. - dot1xAuthSuccess A 802.1X client station has been successfully authenticated by the RADIUS server. - dot1xAuthFail A 802.1X client station has failed RADIUS authentication. - localMacAddrAuthSuccess A client station has successfully authenticated its MAC address with the local database on the access point. - localMacAddrAuthFail A client station has failed authentication with the local MAC address database on the access point. - iappStationRoamedFrom A client station has roamed from another access point (identified by its IP address). - iappStationRoamedTo A client station has roamed to another access point (identified by its IP address). - iappContextDataSent A client station's Context Data has been sent to another access point with which the station has associated. - sntpServerFail The access point has failed to set the time from the configured SNTP server. - Enable All Traps Click the button to enable all the available traps. - Disable All Traps Click the button to disable all the available traps.